xplosionmind/pise-notes.club/_notes/Introduction to Philosophy/The existence of Self.md

 ## David Chalmer +++

-Conciousness is thus something more than physical entities.
+Consciousness is thus something more than physical entities.

 ---